conanc/CV/README.md

 Clojure Lead, [Condé Nast Commerce](http://www.condenastinternational.com/initiatives/cond%C3%A9-nast-global-e-commerce/), London 09/2015 - Today
 ----------------------

+Contributing to all areas of the new [style.com](http://style.com), developing a best-in-class luxury ecommerce experience.
+I'm responsible for ensuring technical excellence of our development efforts, and identifying improvements to add value and increase velocity.
+I mentor junior developers and provide technical consultancy to product owners.
+I'm working to evangelise our engineering efforts across the company and externally, in order to further build cohesive, effective delivery teams.
+I'm currently assigned to our web cell, focusing on the client-side website.

-Tech stack: Clojure / Clojurescript /
+Tech stack: Clojure / Clojurescript / Reagent / SASS

 Senior Software Engineer, [Bright North](http://www.brightnorth.co.uk/), London 01/2014 - 08/2015
 -------------------------------------------------------------------------------------------------

-My current role requires both full-stack development and non-technical responsibilities, as a result of the size of the engineering capability - we're 6 strong.
-I provide technical, architectural and process leadership for our [Convolo platform](http://www.brightnorth.co.uk/platform.html), a microservice-based application featuring a high-performance messaging pipeline, real-time graphing interface and batch ETL jobs.
-In the last year I've successfully led a project that delivered a self-service recruitment website, as well as participating in teams that delivered a social ecommerce platform and Bright North's core product after a pivot.
+As a full-stack engineer, I provided technical, architectural and procedural leadership for our [Convolo platform](http://www.brightnorth.co.uk/platform.html), a microservice-based application featuring a high-performance messaging pipeline, real-time graphing interface and batch ETL jobs.
+I led a project that delivered a self-service recruitment website, as well as building a social ecommerce platform [Social Superstore](http://socialsuperstore.com/), and Bright North's core product after a pivot.
 We work to firm deadlines with a strong quality ethic.
-Development methodology is pragmatic not dogmatic, based on agile and TDD.
-I consider continuous integration and peer review to be first-class activities.
-I'm usually found plugging together micro-services in the guts of a SaaS web application of some sort.
+Development methodology was pragmatic not dogmatic, based on agile and TDD.

 Tech stack: Clojure / Clojurescript / MySQL / Elasticsearch / RedShift / RabbitMQ / SQS / Chef / AWS